 Note: You can hide the toolbar by right-clicking the 3D model and choosing Tools > Hide Toolbar.
 To show the toolbar, choose Show Toolbar from the same context menu.
+This option isn't available in Adobe Reader.

 3D navigation tools